-- The site is aimed at writers, publishing industry folks, authors and people wanting to write and be creative entrepreneurs.
-I am always upbeat and I want to be a positive force for good 🙂 so I will only share what resonates with that.
-Of course, I have down days like everyone else, but I don’t share them here.
+This site is aimed at writers, authors, and creative entrepreneurs.
+I am always upbeat and I want to be a positive force for good, so I will only share what resonates with that energy.

-- It makes income through the sale of online courses, non-fiction books, professional speaking, affiliate income and sponsorship (Kobo sponsor the podcast, and I take the occasional sidebar advert for brands I actually support).
+It makes income through the sale of online courses, non-fiction books, professional speaking, affiliate income, and podcast sponsorship.

-- The color scheme is red and white, the tone and website style is positive, upbeat, helpful and smiley, and that is a part of who I really am authentically.
-But it is only one aspect.
+The color scheme is red and white, the tone and website style is positive, upbeat, helpful, and smiley.
+That is a part of who I really am, but it is only one aspect.

-- Income on JFPenn.com is purely from my fiction book sales, which continues to grow as a percentage of my overall income.
-I expect it to surpass the income from TheCreativePenn.com in 2015 as I have more books available.
-The site itself is mainly marketed through the books themselves, and interviews I do on book blogs as JFPenn as well as podcasts and click throughs from this site.
+Income on JFPenn.com is purely from my fiction book sales, which continue to grow as a percentage of my overall income.
+I expect it to surpass the income from TheCreativePenn.com as I have more books available.
+The site itself is mainly marketed through the books themselves, and interviews I do on book blogs as JFPenn as well as podcasts and click-throughs from this site.

 Why do I have two brands?